Yashb404/iic-vault/README.md

 ### This project is a cross-platform desktop application built with Electron.
 ### By design, the client application is not deployed on a server — it runs locally on user machines (Windows, macOS, Linux).

 For full functionality, the project also requires a backend server that handles authentication, metadata, and file synchronization.
-During the hackathon we implemented this local server in Node.js/Express, but we did not deploy it to a public cloud due to time constraints.
+During the hackathon we implemented this local server (https://github.com/Yashb404/server) in Node.js/Express, but we did not deploy it to a public cloud due to time constraints.

 👉 To make the project fully operational, the following deployment steps are needed:

 Server Deployment
 `
-Host the Node.js/Express API server on a cloud provider (e.g. Render, Vercel, AWS, Heroku).
-Connect it to a managed PostgreSQL database (we used NeonDB in development).
-Configure environment variables (DATABASE_URL, JWT_SECRET, S3 credentials).
-Enable HTTPS for secure communication.
+Host the Node.js/Express API server on a cloud provider (e.g. Render, Vercel, AWS, Heroku).-> Connect it to a managed PostgreSQL database (we used NeonDB in development).-> Configure environment variables (DATABASE_URL, JWT_SECRET, S3 credentials).-> Enable HTTPS for secure communication.->
-Storage Setup
+Storage Setup->
-Provision an S3-compatible bucket (Supabase Storage or AWS S3).
-Apply bucket policies so only signed URLs can be used for upload/download.
+Provision an S3-compatible bucket (Supabase Storage or AWS S3).-> Apply bucket policies so only signed URLs can be used for upload/download.-> Client Configuration->
-Client Configuration
-In the Electron app, update .env → SECURE_VAULT_API_BASE to point to the deployed server’s URL.
-Distribute the packaged Electron app to users (Windows/macOS/Linux).
+In the Electron app, update .env → SECURE_VAULT_API_BASE to point to the deployed server’s URL.-> Distribute the packaged Electron app to users (Windows/macOS/Linux).
 `
 ### Until the server is deployed, the desktop client still demonstrates some features locally